Demarsch/data-analytics-bootcamp/04 - The Realm of Pandas/README.md

 - A Jupyter Notebook [HeroesOfPymoli.ipynb](Code/HeroesOfPymoli.ipynb) that contains Python code, all the necessary data breakdowns and some trends uncovered

-- A markdown file [HeroesOfPymoli.md](Output/HeroesOfPymoli.md) that contains just data breakdowns and analysis
+- An HTML file [HeroesOfPymoli.html](Output/HeroesOfPymoli.html) that contains just data breakdowns and analysis

 - Also here is a screenshot of the part of the analysis